nishamuktewar/techtree/shioulin/mobileauthentication.md

 authentication system, high FRR means that valid users need to reauthenticate too often.

-When tuned so that FAR and FRR are equal, the error rate is known as the Equal Error Rate (ERR).
+The point where FAR and FRR are equal is known as the Equal Error Rate (ERR).
 Ideally both FAR and FRR should be low but when that's not possible, you can tune the classifier to prioritise one or the other, depending on the application.